bucanero/apollo-ps2/docs/README.md

 # Setup instructions

 No special setup is needed.
-Just download the latest `apollo-ps2.zip` package and install it on your PlayStation 2.
+Just download the latest `apollo-ps2.zip` package and install `APOLLO.ELF` on your PlayStation 2.
 On first run, the application will detect and setup the required user settings.

 ## Data folders